syrianarchive/syrianarchive-investigations/investigations/hass.md

 ![hass025](/assets/investigations/hass/utc-damascus.png)
 *Time convert from UTC to Damascus time*

 ## Crater

 The journalist Jamil Al Hassan pointed to the crater resulted from the airstrike in the [live video](https://www.facebook.com/Orient.Tv.Net/videos/324763261548620/) that he published.
+He mentioned that the hospital destruction was resulted from the attacks.

 ![hass03](/assets/investigations/hass/image15.png)
 *The Orient video shows a crater as a result of the airstrike.*

 ## Destruction in the Hospital

+## Internal Destruction

 Smart News Agency published a video showing the first moment of the airstrike as well as the structural damage of the hospital from outside and inside.